rust-lang/rust-forge/src/compiler/prioritization/procedure.md

 We should:

 - Add them to the agenda explaining:
+  - Who the author of the PR is
+  - Who the assignee is
-  - What are they waiting for
+  - What is the issue waiting for
-  - Add important details
+  - Add other important details
 - Explicitly nominate any issue that can be *quickly* resolved in a triage meeting.

 Note: triagebot automatically creates a topic and notify @*WG-prioritization* members requesting addition to the agenda.